Utilities Act 2000

 The Utilities Act 2000 (c.
-27) is an Act of the Parliament of the United Kingdom that deals with the gas and electrical markets in the UK.
+27) is an act of the Parliament of the United Kingdom that deals with the gas and electrical markets in the UK.

+Provisions

 It mainly modified the Gas Act 1986, the Gas Act 1995 and Electricity Act 1989.
 One of the greatest changes was that integrated electricity companies were required to have separate licences for each of their businesses such as supply or distribution.
-The act was originally supposed to deal with water and telecoms as well, but following industry pressure they were dropped.
+The bill was originally published as a draft bill to deal with provisions to deal with water and telecommunications as well, but following industry concerns over duplicate regulation they were dropped.

+The act established Ofgem.
+Ofgem is required to find a "supplier of last resort" to ensure the continuity of energy supply if a supplier closes.

-Section 105 of the Act is intended to protect national security; it prohibits the disclosure of certain types of information relevant to the energy sector, with penalties of fines and up to two years' imprisonment for breaches.
+Section 105 of the act is intended to protect national security; it prohibits the disclosure of certain types of information relevant to the energy sector, with penalties of fines and up to two years' imprisonment for breaches.
 The section has been used by Ofgem to threaten whistleblowers informing their managers and the National Audit Office of misspends of millions of pounds.
 The Employment Appeal Tribunal found that the law contravened the European Convention on Human Rights.

+Reception

+The act was supported by the National Energy Consumers Council.